AhhyeonC/Climate_data_analysis/Timeseries/README.md

 - Plot timeseries with respect to the whole period.
 - Plot annual timeseries
 - Plot specific month(s) or season(s) timeseries.
-- Display two lines in one figure
+- Display two lines together in one figure
 - Plot multiple axes within one figure

 **2_Filled_Timeseries(nino34)**